b4rtaz/distributed-llama/README.md

 [Share your results](https://github.com/b4rtaz/distributed-llama/discussions)!

-## 💻 How to Run on MacOS or Linux
+## 💻 How to Run on MacOS, Linux, or Windows

 You need to have x86_64 AVX2 CPU or ARM CPU.
 Different devices may have different CPUs.
-The below instructions are for Debian-based distributions but you can easily adapt them to your distribution or macOS.
+The below instructions are for Debian-based distributions but you can easily adapt them to your distribution, macOS, or Windows.

+### MacOS and Linux

 1. Install Git and G++:
 ```sh